build_images.sh

 --component-name NAME

-Parse component name (format: group--variant--branch)
+Parse component name (format: group--distro--variant)

-Example: curl--default--main → curl/default
+Example: curl--rawhide--default → curl/rawhide/default

 --local-rpms-dir DIR Directory containing custom RPMs to use during build.